Hurricane Andrew: Florida

-More than 930,000 policyholders in South Florida lost coverage after 11 insurance companies went bankrupt, caused by more than 600,000 insurance claims filed.
-This led the Florida Legislature to create new entities, such as the Joint Underwriting Association, the Florida Windstorm Underwriting Association, and the Florida Hurricane Catastrophe Fund, in an effort to restore adequate insurance capacity.
-Stricter building codes were created in Florida in the aftermath of Hurricane Andrew.
-A survey by Tim Marshall and Richard Herzog of the Haag Engineer Company in Carrollton, Texas, highlighted several construction issues.
-On the roof of some homes, the concrete tiles were glued to felt paper, which could easily be ripped by straight line winds.
-At houses with shingled roofs, it was found that some of the shingles were stapled perpendicular to the long axis, also allowing them to be torn away.
-After the tiles or shingles were peeled off, the plywood and prefabricated trusses were exposed to the weather.
-Eventually, the plywood and the trusses suffered structural failure, leading to roof collapses.
+Over 930,000 policyholders in South Florida lost coverage after 11 insurance companies went bankrupt, resulting in over 600,000 insurance claims.
+The Florida Legislature created new entities like the Joint Underwriting Association, Florida Windstorm Underwriting Association, and Florida Hurricane Catastrophe Fund to restore insurance capacity.
+Stricter building codes were established in Florida after Hurricane Andrew.
+A survey by Timothy P. Marshall and Richard Herzog of the Haag Engineer Company in Carrollton, Texas, highlighted construction issues in homes.
+Concrete tiles were glued to felt paper, while shingles were stapled perpendicular to the long axis, allowing them to be torn away.
+This exposed plywood and prefabricated trusses to weather, leading to structural failure and roof collapses.